-Research by the World Bank also shows that only 8% of humanity lives in countries that have low inequality.21 Oxfam and Development Finance International's findings in The Commitment to Reducing Inequality Index 2024 reveal negative trends in the vast majority of countries since 2022.
-Four in five have cut the share of their budgets going to education, health and/or social protection; four in five have cut progressive taxation; and nine in ten have regressed on labour rights and minimum wages.22 Without urgent policy actions to reverse this worrying trend, economic inequality will almost certainly continue to rise in 90% of countries.23 by debt; they do not have the money to fund the fight against inequality.
-On average, low- and middle-income countries spend 48% of their budgets on debt repayments, often to rich private creditors based in New York and London.24 This is far more than their spending on education and health combined.
+Research by the World Bank also shows that only 8% of humanity lives in countries that have low inequality.
+Oxfam and Development Finance International's findings in The Commitment to Reducing Inequality Index 2024 reveal negative trends in the vast majority of countries since 2022.
+Four in five have cut the share of their budgets going to education, health and/or social protection; four in five have cut progressive taxation; and nine in ten have regressed on labour rights and minimum wages.
+Without urgent policy actions to reverse this worrying trend, economic inequality will almost certainly continue to rise in 90% of countries.